qwd/dev-site/docs/_en/finance/billing-and-payment.md

 QWeather Develop Service's billing system based on the Pay-as-you-go model, it is a more transparent, simple and competitive pricing scheme.
 This document describes how the billing and payment system works.

-> **Hint**: The price calculation examples in this document are for reference only and final costs may vary slightly.
+> **Hint**: Price calculations in this document are estimates and final costs may vary slightly.

 ## Billing